petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-security-and-identity-management/understanding-liferay-authorization-and-user-management.md

 After identifying user responsibilities, you can group related responsibilities and create corresponding roles.
 As part of this process, you'll want to consider the scope of each responsibility.
 For example, does it require users to have permissions across all sites or only one site?
 Then you can define the role's permissions.

 As you define permissions, follow the principle of least privilege.
 That is, ensure you only grant the role the permissions necessary for fulfilling its corresponding responsibility.
-If a responsibility doesn't need a particular privilege, then don’t grant it.
+If a responsibility doesn't need a particular privilege, then don't grant it.
 And if a responsibility only requires permissions within a single site, then use a site role instead of a regular role.

 ### Group Users for Efficient Role Assignment